cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 # Forecasting Agent

-This `Forecasting Agent` can be used to read time series data from a knowledge graph (KG), create a time series forecast, and instantiate the forecast back into the KG using the [OntoTimeSeries] ontology.
+This `Forecasting Agent` can be used to read time series data from The World Avatar (TWA), create a time series forecast, and instantiate the forecast back into the knowledge graph (KG) using the [OntoTimeSeries] ontology.
 Reading and writing time series from/into the KG relies on the [TimeSeriesClient] and forecasts are created using either pre-trained models or Facebook's [Prophet] (default).

 The Python library [Darts] is used to define, train, and store forecasting models as well as to create the forecasts.
 It contains a variety of models, from classics such as ARIMA to deep neural networks.